To mark the launch of user programmable smart contracts on the FVM, the drand team is releasing a 3 part blog series into using randomness on the FVM!

 }

 of entry (in FIL).
-All entrants will pay it, and (nearly all of) the total pool for every draw will be paid out to the winning address. - The second field set is a
+All entrants will pay it, and (nearly all of) the total pool for every draw will be paid out to the winning address.

 for users who initiate the draw.
 As the contract runs on-chain, we can't easily (in solidity anyway) schedule future draws automagically - we have to rely on somebody in the ecosystem submitting a transaction to trigger the draw.
-To incentivise that, we'll provide a small FIL bounty to cover the transaction fee plus a little extra, so users will want to trigger the draw. - The final field set -
+To incentivise that, we'll provide a small FIL bounty to cover the transaction fee plus a little extra, so users will want to trigger the draw.

 - is the number of blocks in advance we wish to close entries for a given draw.
-Readers with a keen eye will have noticed in the explanation of theprevrandao

 instruction, that it returns the randomness from the previous block header, and not the current block.
-Entrants could therefore know the random number used for a draw in advance of the draw happening. - In follow-up blog posts, we'll discuss how we can use more current randomness to avoid this pitfall, but for now let's close draws a few blocks in advance to eliminate this possibility of gaming the draw.
+Entrants could therefore know the random number used for a draw in advance of the draw happening.
+In follow-up blog posts, we'll discuss how we can use more current randomness to avoid this pitfall, but for now let's close draws a few blocks in advance to eliminate this possibility of gaming the draw.

-- Finally the constructor calls the
+Finally the constructor calls the scheduleNext

-function which will set thenextDrawBlockHeight
+function which will set the nextDrawBlockHeight

 field, clear any candidates and emit some convenient events for the UI to consume.
 It's implementation is as follows: